 Each member on a team has an assigned role, which gives specific permissions on pipelines, endpoints, and dashboards, and the ability to mark resources as restricted.

 Use secret variables to hide and encrypt sensitive information.
-Use restricted variable for strings, passwords, and URLs that must be hidden and encrypted, as well as to retrict use in executions.
+Use restricted variable for strings, passwords, and URLs that must be hidden and encrypted, and to restrict use in executions.
 For example, use a secret variable for a password or URL.
 You can use secret and restricted variables in any type of task in your pipeline.

 What are Roles in vRealize Automation Code Stream

-All - restricted means this role has permission to perform create, read, update, and delete actions on entities except for restricted variables and endpoints.
+All actions except restricted means this role has permission to perform create, read, update, and delete actions on entities except for restricted variables and endpoints.

 |vRealize Automation Code Stream Roles|